impossiblepjm/impossiblepjm.github.io/_posts/2017-05-28-sw-precache.md

 ]
 ```

 It’s not difficult to see that it’s a list of relative urls and MD5 hashes.
-In fact, one thing that `sw-precache.js` do in the build time is to calculate hash of each file that it asked to “precache” from `staticFileGlobs` parameter.
+In fact, one thing that `sw-precache.js` do in the build time is to calculate hash of each file that it asked to “precache�?from `staticFileGlobs` parameter.

 In `sw.js`, `precacheConfig` would be transformed into a ES6 Map with structure `Map {absoluteUrl => cacheKey}` as below.
 Noticed that I omit the origin part (e.g. `http://localhost`) for short.